-On February 24, 2016, we entered into a new employment agreement with Ms. Yamashita that took effect in May 2016 in connection with our initial public offering.
+On February 24, 2016, we entered into a new employment agreement with Ms. Yamashita that takes effect in connection with this offering.
 Under Ms. Yamashita's new employment agreement, Ms. Yamashita is entitled to an initial annual base salary of \$255,000 and is eligible to receive an annual performance bonus of up to 40% of her annual base salary as determined by our board of directors.
 Ms. Yamashita is currently employed by and performing services for us on a full-time basis.
 Her employment agreement does not have a specified term and her employment may be terminated by us or by Ms. Yamashita at any time, with or without cause.
 Ms. Yamashita is also entitled to certain severance and change in control benefits pursuant to her employment agreement, the terms of which are described below under "- Potential Payments upon Termination or Change of Control."